oman-ryne/Analog-Clock/README.md

+## Analog Clock
-## Analog Clock: A simple analog clock that displays the current time dynamically.
+A simple analog clock that displays the current time dynamically.

 ## Features
 Real-time hour, minute, and second hands